sidharrth2002/LaBo/report/main.typ

   caption: [Fully Supervised Gating Distribution for Covid-X] ) <covidx-gating_dist>

-The specialist is also consistently strong across all shots, with incremental improvements as more data is appended -- unlike in dermatoscopy where the generalist eventually catches up other full supervision.
+The specialist is also consistently strong across all shots, with incremental improvements as more data is appended -- unlike in dermatoscopy where the generalist eventually catches up under full supervision.
 BioMedCLIP was trained with an extensive volume of X-Ray data ($10^6$ samples), an order of magnitude higher than dermatoscopic samples.
-Crucially, X-Ray classification often hinges on subtle clinical markers (e.g. faint opacities, lesions) which are difficult to identify on a purely visual or textural level, requiring domain-specific context and known prior connections in the scientific literature to help the model make accurate diagnoses.
+Crucially, X-Ray classification often hinges on subtle clinical markers (e.g. faint opacities, lesions) which are difficult to identify on a purely visual or textural level, likely requiring domain-specific context and known prior connections in the scientific literature to help the model make accurate diagnoses.

 //  the specialist outperforms the generalist in fully supervised settings, likely due to the extensive volume of X-Ray data ($10^6$ samples) used to train BioMedCLIP.